robertkirkman/osk-touch/README.md

 ### How to use

 - If you are using SteamOS, you need my [SteamOS on-device native unsandboxed toolchain guide](https://gist.github.com/robertkirkman/753922262259486ec417e5ff8b5b924b#prerequisites-for-all-methods-shown-here) or any equivalent C toolchain you prefer that you can get to work with this app.
 - Be sure that "`FTS3528:00 2808:1015`" is the name of your touchscreen.
-That is the name of the Steam Deck LCD's touchscreen and is used by default.
-DeckHD and Steam Deck OLED support might come to this project eventually.
+That is the name of the Steam Deck's touchscreen and is used by default.
-- Check which is your framebuffer device (`/dev/fb0`, `/dev/fb1`, etc). `/dev/fb0`, the Steam Deck's, is used by default.
+- Check which is your framebuffer device (`/dev/fb0`, `/dev/graphics/fb0`, etc). `/dev/fb0`, that of SteamOS, is used by default.
 - You need `root` for commands marked with `#`.
 - If you experience crashing after updating your OS, you need to update your toolchain too and recompile this app.